fredilarsen/ModuleInterface/README.md

 Output values from one module will be delivered to all other modules that have an input value with the same name.

-Depending on the type of master used, the settings for all modules can be configured on a GUI (LCD+buttons or similar) belonging to the master, and/or retrieved from a database using the HTTP client.
+Depending on the type of master used, the settings for all modules can be configured on a GUI (LCD+buttons or similar) belonging to the master or the modules, and/or retrieved from a database using the HTTP client.
 The settings in the database are then typically displayed and modified from web pages.

 When polling for settings from the database, the time from the database server is also retrieved, and distributed to modules as a coarse clock synchronization.